A Cubed Sphere Fast Multipole Method: Cubed sphere and tree building

 \section{Cubed sphere and tree building}

-The cubed sphere is obtained by projecting grid points from the faces of a cube to the circumscribed sphere, and we use it two ways; (1) as one of the three spherical partitions shown in~\Cref{fig:grids} used to discretize the integral transform~\cref{eq:integral_transform}, (2) the CSFMM and CSTC use a quadtree composed of cubed sphere grid cells with several levels of refinement, where each cell defines a cluster of particles, and the kernel approximations are done by barycentric Lagrange interpolation in the cells.
+The cubed sphere is obtained by projecting grid points from the faces of a cube to the circumscribed sphere.
+In this work the cubed sphere is used in two ways, (1) as one of the three spherical partitions shown in~\Cref{fig:grids} used to discretize the integral transform~\cref{eq:integral_transform}, (2) the CSFMM and CSTC use a quadtree composed of cubed sphere grid cells with several levels of refinement, where each cell defines a cluster of particles, and the kernel approximations are done by barycentric Lagrange interpolation in the cells.
 Among several versions of the cubed sphere, we use the equiangular gnomonic version~\cite{ronchi1996cubed}, as shown in \cref{fig:eacs} with three levels of refinement.
 This version has several favorable properties for interpolation and quadrature; the cell edges lie on great circles, the cells have nearly uniform area (the area ratio between the smallest and largest cells is approximately $0.7$), and each cell can be parameterized as a square in terms of local angle coordinates $(\xi,\eta)$~\cite{ronchi1996cubed}.

-To build the tree, start by assigning each particle ${\bf x}_i$ to one of the six faces of the cubed sphere, which define the root clusters of the tree.
+To build the tree, start by assigning each particle ${\bf x}_i$ to one of the six faces of the cubed sphere which define the root clusters of the tree.
 If a cluster has more than a prescribed number of particles~$N_0$, it is partitioned into four subclusters, and this continues recursively until reaching the leaf clusters which contain fewer than $N_0$ particles (the choice of $N_0$ will be specified below).
 This process yields a quadtree of particle clusters on the sphere, where each cluster corresponds to a cubed sphere grid cell.
 When the particles are nonuniformly distributed, it is advantageous to shrink the clusters to tightly bound their particles~\cite{li2009cartesian}.
 The next section reviews barycentric Lagrange interpolation~\cite{berrut2004barycentric} and explains its application to cubed sphere grid cells.